 - Gaining practical experience by working through a set series of exercises and projects

 - Challenging a series of written exams, based on your lectures and theory assignments

-In BCIT’s Joinery program you’ll learn core skills for the trade, organized in a logical sequence and taught by qualified instructors who have worked in the industry.
+In BCIT’s Cabinetmaking program you’ll learn core skills for the trade, organized in a logical sequence and taught by qualified instructors who have worked in the industry.
 The program is designed so that comprehensive instructions are followed by a series of assignments and practical projects to give you the opportunity to hone your skills.
 Each level of apprenticeship training builds on the skills and knowledge you acquired in your previous training.

 - Solving mathematical problems